 In addition, a fund may sell a security it does not own in anticipation of a decline in the market value of that security (a "short sale").
 To complete such a transaction, a fund must borrow the security to make delivery to the buyer.
 The fund is then obligated to replace the security borrowed by purchasing it at market price at the time of replacement.
 The price at such time may be more or less than the price at which the security was sold by the fund.
 Until the security is replaced, the fund is required to pay the lender any dividends or interest which accrues during the period of the loan.
 To borrow the security, the fund also may be required to pay a premium, which would increase the cost of the security sold.
 The proceeds of the short sale are typically retained by the broker to meet margin requirements until the short position is closed out.
-Until a fund replaces a borrowed security, it will segregate with its custodian cash or other liquid assets at such a level that the amount segregated plus the amount deposited with the broker as collateral (generally not including proceeds from the short sales) will equal the current value of the security sold short.
+Subject to the requirements noted under "Risk of Additional Government Regulation of Derivatives" and "Use of Segregated and Other Special Accounts," until a fund replaces a borrowed security, it will segregate with its custodian cash or other liquid assets at such a level that the amount segregated plus the amount deposited with the broker as collateral (generally not including proceeds from the short sales) will equal the current value of the security sold short.
 Except for short sales against-the-box, the amount of a fund's net assets that may be committed to short sales is limited and the securities in which short sales are made must be listed on a national securities exchange.